Non-planetary abiogenesis: Life within the Sun

 The extreme temperatures and radiation of the Sun do not allow biological life to exist in it.

-In 1965 astronomer Ernst Julius Öpik wrote the article "Is the Sun Habitable?" in which he described that in 1774 Alexander Wilson of Glasgow, remarking that sunspots are apparently lower than the rest of the surface of the Sun, hypothesised that the interior of the Sun is colder than its surface and possibly suitable for life.
+In 1965 astronomer Ernst Julius Öpik wrote the article "Is the Sun Habitable?", in which he described how in 1774 Alexander Wilson of Glasgow, remarking that sunspots are apparently lower than the rest of the surface of the Sun, hypothesized that the interior of the Sun is colder than its surface and possibly suitable for life.
 Wilson suggested that the sunspots he observed were probably "immense excavations in the body of the Sun" (p.
 16) considerably beneath the surface of the Sun and they provided a glimpse on the surface below that does not emit much light.
-Prefacing with many words of caution, he further hypothesises that the Sun "is made up of two kinds of matter, very different in their qualities; that by far the greater part is solid and dark" (p.
+Prefacing with many words of caution, he further hypothesized that the Sun "is made up of two kinds of matter, very different in their qualities; that by far the greater part is solid and dark" (p.
 20) and the dark globe is thinly covered in a luminous substance.
-His hypothesis, acknowledged by William Hershel, did not contradict the knowledge of the time.
-In 20th century an amateur astronomer G. Buere of Osnabruck offered a prize of DM 25,000 to anyone who can disprove the statement that the Sun has life.
+His hypothesis, acknowledged by William Herschel, did not contradict the knowledge of the time.
+In the 20th century, amateur astronomer G. Buere of Osnabruck offered a prize of DM 25,000 to anyone who can disprove the statement that the Sun has life.
 When objecting to a claimant of the prize, G. Buere essentially repeated the Wilson-Herschel hypothesis: "The sunspots are not spots but holes.
 They are dark which means that the interior of the Sun is cooler than its exterior.
 If this is so, there must be vegetation and the solar core is habitable."